QuentinRa/blog.quentinra.dev/cybersecurity/investigation/general/index.md

 <div class="row row-cols-md-2"><div>

 This is a software/tool allowing someone to gather a lot of past, and present information about a target.
-It includes information about websites, DNS, Domains, emails/telephones, companies...
+It includes information about websites, DNS, Domains, emails/telephones, and companies...
 Note that the information generated may not be accurate.

 ![Maltego](_images/maltego.png)